Near Humboldt in Allen County, Kansas — The American Midwest (Upper Plains)

 Location.
 37° 44.82′ N, 95° 26.323′ W. Marker is near Humboldt, Kansas, in Allen County.
 Marker is at the intersection of 1150th Street and Arizona Road, on the right when traveling south on 1150th Street.
+Marker is about 0.3 mile north of junction of 1150th Street and US Route 169, and about four miles south of Humboldt.
 Touch for map.
-Marker is about 0.3 mile north of junction of 1150th Street and US Route 169, and about four miles south of Humboldt.
 Marker is in this post office area: Humboldt KS 66748, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-George Alexander Sweatt (approx. 3.8 miles away); Neosho River Log Town (approx. 4.1 miles away); Aunt Polly Crosby's Cabin Site (approx. 4.1 miles away); Block House Recruiting Station (approx. 4.1 miles away); Humboldt Underground Railroad (approx. 4.2 miles away); Colonel Irvine (approx. 4.3 miles away); Veterans Memorial (approx. 4.4 miles away); Kate Burnett (approx. 4.4 miles away).
+Safety Follows Wisdom (approx. 3½ miles away); a different marker also named Safety Follows Wisdom (approx. 3.6 miles away); George Alexander Sweatt (approx. 3.8 miles away); Neosho River Log Town (approx. 4.1 miles away); Aunt Polly Crosby's Cabin Site (approx. 4.1 miles away); Block House Recruiting Station (approx. 4.1 miles away); Humboldt Underground Railroad (approx. 4.2 miles away); Colonel Irvine (approx. 4.3 miles away).
 Touch for a list and map of all markers in Humboldt.

 Also see . . .